UjjwalTyagi100/Breast-Cancer-Detection-using-multiple-Classifiers/Readme.md

-# Breast Cancer Prediction using Multiple Classifiers
+# Breast Cancer Detection using Multiple Classifiers
 ### Project Overview:
 This project focuses on building machine learning models to predict breast cancer based on a given dataset.
 We explore various classification algorithms, including: